solenoid/demo/apps/vitepress-docs/docs/explanations/upgrading-in-depth.md

 pnpm update --filter './shared/**' -r --latest
 # to update a specific package or packages eslint in this case
 pnpm update --filter './shared/**' -r --latest eslint
+# with an interactive prompt using short option names
+pnpm update -F './shared/**' -irL eslint
 ```

 Check that things still work well and commit the `package.json` changes along